rook/rook/Documentation/ceph-csi-snapshot.md

 In short, as the documentation describes it:

 > Just like StorageClass provides a way for administrators to describe the
-> “classes” of storage they offer when provisioning a volume,
+> "classes" of storage they offer when provisioning a volume,
-> VolumeSnapshotClass provides a way to describe the “classes” of storage when
+> VolumeSnapshotClass provides a way to describe the "classes" of storage when
 > provisioning a volume snapshot.

 ## Upgrade Snapshot API